hitlic/setmtr/README.md

     - run `datasets/process.py` to generate dataset for traning and evaluationg, which will bed saved in `datasets/pkls`.

 - Configure
-    - Configure model parameters and data sets in `setmtr/config.yaml`
+    - Configure model parameters and datasets in `setmtr/config.yaml`
 - Train and evaluate
     - `python setmtr/train.py`